tkherman/Scheduling-Simulator/README.md

 >
 >   - How will you implement preemption?
 That is, how will you **stop** or
 >     **pause** a running process?

-        -UNSURE
-        -we do not think we can simply send the SIGSTOP signal to the process since it might not necessarily stop, but we are unsure how to approach this
+>       - we would send SIGSTOP signal to the process to pause it
 >
 >   - How will you **resume** a process that has been preempted?
+>       - to resume, we will send SIGCONT to the process
 >
 >   - How will you **terminate** an active process?
+>       - send a SIGTERM signal
 >
 >   - How will you gather statistics or accounting information about each
 >     process?
 What will you store?
+>       - for the CPU usage, we will open the /proc/{pid}/stat file and parse it
+>         to calculate the %CPU usage
 >
 >       [Hint](https://stackoverflow.com/questions/16726779/how-do-i-get-the-total-cpu-usage-of-an-application-from-proc-pid-stat)